On the tractability of optimization problems on H-graphs: H -graphs have logarithmic boolean-width

-Let $v \in A$ and notice that since, by definition, $G[M_v]$ is connected, the vertex set $M_v \cap V(P_e)$ induces at most two connected components in~$P_e$.
-Indeed if $M_v \cap V(P_e)$ induced more than two connected components, then one of them would not contain any endpoint of $P_e$, and thus would not be connected to other vertices of $M_v$ in $G[M_v]$.
-Let us assume that it induces at least one connected component and let $x_i$ and $x_j$ be the first and last vertices (wrt.\ the ordering $x_1, \dots, x_p$) of this component.
+Let $v \in A$ and notice that since, by definition, $H[M_v]$ is connected, the vertex set $M_v \cap V(P_e)$ induces at most two connected components in~$P_e$.
+Indeed if $M_v \cap V(P_e)$ induced more than two connected components, then one of them would not contain any endpoint of $P_e$, and thus this component would not be connected to other nodes of $M_v$ in $H[M_v]$.
+Let us assume that it induces at least one connected component and let $x_i$ and $x_j$ be the first and last nodes (wrt.\ the ordering $x_1, \dots, x_p$) of this component.
 If $\{x_1,\dots,x_{i-1}\}$ is disjoint from $M_{\overline{A}}$, we say that $v$ is a \emph{left-protector} of~$P_e$.
-If $j$ is maximum among all vertices that protects the left of $P_e$, then $v$ is a \emph{rightmost left-protector}.
+If $j$ is maximum among all vertices that protect the left of $P_e$, then $v$ is a \emph{rightmost left-protector}.
 (Informally, it extends the most to the right.)
-Similarly, $v$ is a \emph{right-protector} the right of $P_e$ if $\{x_{j+1}, \dots, x_p\}$ is disjoint from $M_{\overline{A}}$ and is a \emph{leftmost right-protector} if $i$ is minimal.
+Similarly, $v$ is a \emph{right-protector} when the right of $P_e$ if $\{x_{j+1}, \dots, x_p\}$ is disjoint from $M_{\overline{A}}$ and is a \emph{leftmost right-protector} if $i$ is minimal.